7 Things That Will Attract Termites To Your Home

 7. Tree Limbs Close to the Home

 If the limbs of the trees and even just some leaves come in contact with your home, they can become highways for termites to reach your home.
-Besides this, tree limbs can also block sunlight and slow down the evaporation of rain, encouraging moisture to develop.
+In addition, tree limbs can also block sunlight and slow down the evaporation of rain, encouraging moisture to develop.
 So make sure to carefully trim the trees close to your home.

 Now you know 7 things that will attract termites to your home.
 Make sure to avoid them as much as possible.
-But if the damage is already done and termites have reached your home, then it’s time to call a professional.
+If the damage is already done and termites have reached your home, then it’s time to call a professional.

 Here are some of the indications that your home might be infested with termites: